cobanov/image-captioning/README.md

 # Image Captioning

-Captioning is the img2txt model that uses the BLIP.
+Captioning is an img2txt model that uses the BLIP.
 Exports captions of images.

 ## Checkpoints [Required]